-Wyoming DUI First Offense
+Wyoming First Offense DUI Laws

 The State of Wyoming enforces an implied consent law, which means that just by driving on Wyoming roads, you are consenting to provide a blood, breath, or urine sample if asked to do so in order to determine whether or not you have been drinking and driving.
 Refusing to submit to such a test is a crime, and results in the suspension of driving privileges for up to 18 months.